mbrdg/gekitai-with-reinforcement-learning/doc/report.md

 - After training our agent with DQN, PPO and A2C we reached several conclusions:

-  - Looking at the average episode reward[^2] it is visible that DQN is the algorithm with areward value closer to 1.
+  - Looking at the average episode reward[^2] it is visible that DQN is the algorithm with a reward value closer to 1.

     - This means that the agent wins the majority of the episodes/games against its opponent who uses the developed heuristic.